Konloch/Jaxon/community-projects/application/standard-library/README.md

 + **To build a Windows binary** run `Build-Windows-App` or `Build-Windows-Executable`
 	+ Note: 'app' won't have console output

-# How To Setup
-+ Run `jaxon package console` to pull the dependencies and setup the repo

 # How To Run
 + Build files will output at `build/windows/build.exe` and `build/linux/build`
 + Run them like you would a normal program `./build`